Frequently Asked Questions (FAQs)

 10:00 p.m. to 7:00 a.m. | 55* | 62* | 55* | 62* |

-Why did the entire Capital Crescent Trail need to be closed for the full duration of construction?
+Why has the entire Capital Crescent Trail closed for construction?

 Operations